-Because the records belong to the organisation, absolute confidentiality cannot be guaranteed, particularly in situations where information revealed in supervision relates to criminal acts, acts of misconduct or abuse of tenants/customers.
+Because the records belong to the organisation, absolute confidentiality cannot be guaranteed, particularly in situations where information revealed in supervision relates to criminal acts, acts of misconduct or abuse of tenant's/service users.
 These will be dealt with through the organisation's investigation, disciplinary, adult support and protection or child protection procedures.